-For the first quarter of 2004 as compared to 2003, general corporate expenses increased 12%.
+For both the second quarter and six months ended June 30, 2004 as compared to the comparable periods of 2003, general corporate expenses increased.
 General corporate and other expenses primarily consist of corporate overhead such as wages and benefits for corporate and sales personnel, professional fees, insurance and other expenses.
-The increases in the first quarter of 2004 were primarily related to stock compensation accruals due to improved operating and stock performance, higher insurance costs and increased marketing spending.
+The increases in the second quarter and the first six months ended June 30, 2004 were primarily related to stock compensation accruals due to improved operating performance as well as anticipated higher management bonuses.